 Therefore, if your info doesn’t reach the threshold of being considered important, they will ignore it.
 In order to avoid having this happen, ensure your info is striking enough to earn a click.
 In some instances, the information you’re sharing might be received better in form of a social media post or blog post.

-How to write a press release for your fashion & lifestyle brand
+How to write a press release for your fashion and lifestyle brand

 Formatting and presentation